civiform/civiform/cloud/deploys/bin/azure/README.md

 # azure/bin
-This directory includes two scripts to help set up the bastion instance.
+This directory includes a script to help set up the bastion instance.

 # db-connection
 Establishes a db-connection via the bastion.
+- Adds the IP address to the security rule & allows ssh connections to the bastion
-Creates a new ssh key and associates it with the bastion instance.
-Afterwards it opens a postgres connection to the remote database and forwards the terminal along.
+- Creates a new ssh key and associates it with the bastion instance.
+- Opens a postgres connection to the remote database and forwards the terminal along.
+- On closing the connection deletes the ssh key & updates the ssh security rule to deny all requests

 After running this you should be able to run postgres commands directly.